hanreitz/cli_project/README.md

 # CLI-Project Drinkies

-# tl/dr "CLI that allows user to create, edit, and email drink menus based on data from TheCocktailDB API"
+## CLI that allows user to create, edit, and email drink menus based on data from TheCocktailDB API

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Installation Instructions:
     -bundle install
     -ruby bin/cli.rb
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This program
     -Gets data from TheCocktailDB API via search, list, and filter features -Allows the user to filter by alcoholic/non-alcoholic drinks